Apostolos1975/PublicProjects/LLM_design_template/README.md

 - For production use, consider using a more robust encryption library
 - The current implementation provides a good balance between security and usability for client-side applications
 - Remember that client-side encryption has inherent limitations - it protects against casual inspection and most browser extensions, but not against sophisticated malware or compromised JavaScript
+- **Development Tip**: For best results, use a local web server (e.g., `python -m http.server 8000`) instead of opening the file directly.
+This avoids `file://` protocol restrictions and ensures consistent encryption key derivation
+- **API Key Security**: Your API key is encrypted using AES-GCM 256-bit encryption before storage.
+The encryption key is derived from your origin, ensuring domain isolation